 RELATED: Reasons Your Microgreens Are Wilting

 Once you have prepared your tray with the seeds, give them a good mist to make all the medium wet, but try not to oversoak.
-Place your tray in a dark environment or cover it with another tray on top and leave it to germinate for around six to ten days.
-During the germination period, you can water twice a day.
+Place your tray in a dark environment or cover it with another tray on top and leave it to germinate for around six days.
+During the blackout period, you can water twice a day.

 Germination of Cilantro can be inconsistent, and you will find that while some seeds germinate within a week, some may take longer.